 What is wrong with Calvinism and John 3:16?
-The context of John 3:16 refutes and dismantles Calvinism, and proves Calvinism is false.
+The context of John 3:16 refutes and dismantles Calvinism, and proves Calvinism is inaccurate.
+Those who teach and claim that Calvinism is the gospel are twisting the Scriptures, and making Calvinism the gospel is false and heretical.
 Calvinism teaches that Jesus only died for the elect upon the cross and only those who are regenerated by God can believe in Jesus.
 Calvinism teaches a doctrine called Limited Atonement which means that Jesus died upon the cross only for God’s elect, and the gospel is not for the whole world or everyone (John 3:16; John 4:42; 1 Timothy 4:10; Hebrews 2:9; 1 John 2:2).
 Calvinism teaches that only those who are regenerated (born again) by God will be able to choose to follow Jesus, and this is called the doctrine of Total Depravity.
 Total Depravity and Limited Atonement comes from what is called the 5 Points of Calvinism, which has the acronym TULIP (Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, Perseverance of the Saints).

 The context of John 3:16 when examined demonstrates that the gospel of Jesus Christ is for everyone to receive or reject.
 The Bible teaches that Jesus died upon the cross for the whole world, for everyone, and that anyone who trusts and believes in Him receives eternal life and becomes born again.
 The Bible teaches that humanity is fallen and needs to be saved, and only those who turn to Jesus Christ will be set free and be saved.
 The Bible teaches that before Jesus death upon the cross and His resurrection from the dead that no one was regenerated or born again (John 7:39; John 14:17; John 20:22).
 How did people trust and believe in God?
 Did they have free will, the ability to freely choose to trust and believe in God?
 Yes, they did have free will, which means they had the ability to freely trust in or reject God.
 Free will does not mean a person saves themselves, it does not mean they are saved by their works, and it does not mean that they are taking the credit for their salvation.
 The Bible teaches that salvation is a gift of God, that a person is saved by grace through faith in Jesus Christ, and when someone becomes born again it is the supernatural work of God.
 (John 1:12-13; John 3:8; Acts 15:7-11; Romans 3:21-31; Romans 4:3-5; Romans 6:23; Ephesians 2:8-9).